zrwaite/se101-spaceship/README.md

 When in doubt, google it.

+<h3 id='5.4'>5.4: TypeScript Compilation</h3>

+-   TypeScript must be compiled to JavaScript before it can be used.
+-   To compile your TypeScript code into the JavaScript folder, run `npm run compile` in the terminal.
+-   To save time, run `npm run dev` in the terminal.
+This will compile your code anytime you save a TypeScript file.

 <h2 id='6'>6: The Joziac Game Engine</h2>
 This spaceship activity was built Josiah Plett and Zac Waite, with help from some other students.
 However, you don’t need to understand the underlying code to do this activity.
 Your instructor likely doesn’t understand every part of the system.
 This section describes the things that you will need to learn about the game.